 legacy_stdio_definitions.lib as an additional library to the

 odbc project linker's settings in order to be able to build the project.
 To add this library to the linker input in the IDE, open the context menu for the project node, choose

 Linker Input to add

 legacy_stdio_definitions.lib to the semi-colon-separated list.

-Once the build process is over, you can find
+Once the build process is complete, you can find

 %IGNITE_HOME%\platforms\cpp\project\vs\x64\Release for the 64-bit version and in

 Once you have built driver binaries you may want to build installers for easier installation.
 Ignite uses WiX Toolset to generate ODBC installers, so to build them you'll need to download and install WiX.
 Make sure you have added the